lammps/lammps/doc/src/fix_tgnh_drude.rst

    keyword will be unaffected by the *temp* setting.

-The cumulative energy change in the system imposed by these fixes, due to thermostatting and/or barostating, are included in the :doc:`thermodynamic output <thermo_style>` keywords *ecouple* and *econserve*.
+The cumulative energy change in the system imposed by these fixes, due to thermostatting and/or barostatting, are included in the :doc:`thermodynamic output <thermo_style>` keywords *ecouple* and *econserve*.
 See the :doc:`thermo_style <thermo_style>` doc page for details.